 Those stepping out of auto mode will need to learn about three important settings in photography: aperture, ISO, and shutter speed.
-These are commonly referred to as the “exposure triangle”, as one must achieve a balance between all three factors to achieve a well-exposed image.
+These are commonly referred to as the “exposure triangle”, as one must achieve a balance between all three factors to create a well-exposed image.
 Today we will be talking about shutter speed, how it affects an image, and how to use it to your advantage.

 To learn more about other photography terms and concepts you can also check out the link below.